moiatgit/abs-guide-ca/sphinx-abs/internal.rst

 .. code-block:: sh

         bash$ type -a echo
-    echo is a shell buil
+        echo is a shell builtin
-tin
         echo is /bin/echo